Digital Credentials API

 Digital credential systems usually involve issuers, holders, verifiers, credential managers, and user agents.
 W3C's Verifiable Credentials Data Model v2.0 defines issuers, holders, verifiers, claims, credentials, and presentations; the Digital Credentials API borrows that vocabulary while focusing on the browser mediation layer.

-In a presentation flow, a verifier website can make a credential request, the browser can mediate selection, and a holder or credential manager, often a digital wallet, can return a response.
+In a presentation flow, a verifier website makes a credential request, the browser mediates selection, and a holder or credential manager, often a digital wallet, can return a response.
 In an issuance flow, the draft describes a mediated path for requesting issuance of a credential.
 The browser is therefore not merely a transport pipe.
 It becomes part of the consent, selection, protocol, and privacy boundary.

 The draft requires transient activation for presentation or issuance requests, so sites cannot silently request or issue digital credentials without a user-triggered action.
-It also describes platform-provided user experience for credential and credential-manager selection.
+It also requires user mediation and describes platform-provided user experience for credential and credential-manager selection.
+Those controls reduce silent access, but they do not by themselves prevent dark patterns, over-requesting, or institutional pressure to disclose a credential.

 Protocol Boundary

 The API separates browser mediation from the particular presentation or issuance protocol.
-A request can include a protocol identifier and request data.
+A request includes a protocol identifier and request data.
 The draft's DigitalCredential interface carries a protocol member and data member, while DigitalCredential.userAgentAllowsProtocol() lets a site ask whether the user agent allows a protocol identifier.

 This protocol boundary is the point of the design.
-A browser may support a set of protocols, wallet managers may support others, and credential formats may evolve separately.
-W3C's draft lists org-iso-mdoc as a presentation protocol value, and it treats the protocol list as evolving.
+A browser may support one set of protocols, wallet managers may support another, and credential formats may evolve separately.
+W3C's draft enumerates openid4vp-v1-unsigned, openid4vp-v1-signed, openid4vp-v1-multisigned, and org-iso-mdoc for presentation, plus openid4vci-v1 for issuance.
 That means implementers should not describe the API as "the W3C VC wallet API" or "the mDL API"; it is a mediation surface for multiple credential ecosystems.

 Agent Context